Navy | The Royal Navy |

 3 Aug 1942

 HMS Traveller (Lt.
 M.B.
-St. John, RN) attacked the German merchant Pluto (1156 GRT, built 1905) with two torpedoes off Mulo Island.
+St. John, RN) attacked the small German merchant vessel Pluto (1156 GRT, built 1905) with two torpedoes off Mulo Island.
 No hits were obtained.
-[The German ship sighted the two torpedo tracks and gave the alarm.
-The coastal battery at Scoglio Mulo fired three shells at the submarine.]

 5 Aug 1942